 BIG TAKE AWAY NUMBER 3: Use social media like Hugo Gernsback would have.

 In Part 2, I will talk about Routh Soukup's idea of The Outcast personality along with reasons why this personality needs to collaborate more in order to reach its potential.
-Also, I will discuss how to make deep processing work for you and not against you while online, what all of this has to do with FI, and where to go after reaching "full social capacity."
+Also, I will discuss how to make deep processing work for you - not against you - and where to go after reaching "full social capacity."